nhutggvn/testflight_hunter/readme.md

-HOW IT SHOULD WORK
+HOW IT WORK
-1) function will check the status after every 10 seconds
+1. function will check the status after every n seconds
-2) if have slot => send notification to telegram user
+2. if have slot => send notification to telegram user
-3) if not keep checking every 10 seconds
+3. if not keep checking every n seconds